null-machine/limbus-company-roll-analyzer/index.md

 **A TIER — RELIABLE OPTIONS**

 These units win clashes that units in lower tiers wouldn't, and can be safely relied upon to hold their own and pull their weight.
-They feel solid to pilot and most veterans will have no problem appreciating their kits.
+They feel solid to pilot and veterans should have no problem appreciating their kits.

 ![R Ishmael](assets/10802.png)
 ![L Faust](assets/10203.png)